Master Plan

 Completed Increment I Development Projects

 Blocks A, B, E and F under Increment I are fully developed.
-A total of 1,336 residential units have been built, of which 456 (34%) are rental housing units.
+A total of 1,336 residential units have been built, of which 456 (34%) are workforce and affordable housing units.
 Increment I also features 184,000+ sq. ft. of commercial space and 50,000+ sq. ft. of open space.

 Block A: Keauhou Place, Keauhou Lane